awurthmann/Start-SWTOR-w-Password/README.md

 Your password is stored in an encrypted string in a file.
 Default location: "Documents\Star Wars - The Old Republic\account.key".
 The encryption method used is non-portable.
 Non-portable in this case means the file cannot be reliably decrypted between Windows users and or systems.
 Recreate the key file per Windows user or system.

-In the event that you change your password on the Star Wars - The Old Republic website or mistyped your password you will need to delete the "key file" and rerun the script.
+In the event that you change your password on the Star Wars - The Old Republic website or mistyped your password, you will need to delete the "key file" and rerun the script.
 Default location: "Documents\Star Wars - The Old Republic\account.key".

 ## Optional Instructions - Pin to taskbar/Start menu
 Unpin any existing apps with the name "Star Wars - The Old Republic" from your taskbar/Start menu.
-Alternatively you can ammend the instructions below and rename the shortcut to a different name.
+Alternatively, you can amend the instructions below and rename the shortcut to a different name.
 Example: "Star Wars - The Old Republic Auto Login"

 Download "launchSwtor.bat" and "Start-SWTOR-w-Password.ps1" to your "Documents\Star Wars - The Old Republic" folder.
 ![alt text](https://raw.githubusercontent.com/awurthmann/Start-SWTOR-w-Password/main/optional/pics/1.%20Download%20to%20Folder.png)